loopbackio/loopback.io/pages/en/lb2/Authentication-authorization-and-permissions.md

 ### Hiding endpoints for related models

-To disable a REST endpoints for related model methods, use [disableRemoteMethod()](https://apidocs.strongloop.com/loopback/#model-disableremotemethod).
+To disable REST endpoints for related model methods, use [disableRemoteMethod()](https://apidocs.strongloop.com/loopback/#model-disableremotemethod).

 {% include note.html content="
-For more information, see [Accessing related models](Accessing-related-models.html)." %}
+For more information, see [Accessing related models](Accessing-related-models.html).
+" %}

 For example, if there are post and tag models, where a post hasMany tags, add the following code to `/common/models/post.js` to disable the remote methods for the related model and the corresponding REST endpoints: